PlugNPush/ProjectCapstoneAWS/README.md

 ```

 ### Question: What actions are allowed for EC2 instances and S3 objects based on this policy?
 What specific resources are included?

+Actions allowed for EC2 instances are to run and terminate an instance, and S3 objects are to get and put an object.
+The specific resources of EC2 is the instance itself from us-east-1 region and the specific resources of S3 is the bucket example-bucket and all its objects.

 ```json
 {